Malay College Kuala Kangsar: History

 The sanction for the building of a permanent school became official on 23 December 1905; by 1 May 1909, the Big School was first brought into use.
-On Saturday, 11 December 1909, the Big School was officially opened by the Sultan of Perak, and the auspicious date also marked the change in the name of the school from the Malay Residential School of Kuala Kangsar to the Malay College of Kuala Kangsar.
+On Saturday, 11 December 1909, the Big School was officially opened by the Sultan of Perak, and the auspicious date also marked the change in the name of the school from the Malay Residential School of Kuala Kangsar to the Malay College Kuala Kangsar.

 The change seems to have seen greater emphasis on the original aim of MCKK.
 A report from 1910 said: "From this school the Government have great hopes that the sons of Malays of the Raja and higher class will be educated and trained on the lines of an English Public School and be fitted to take a share in the Government of their Country."

 Since its inception, more than 5,000 boys (and 2 girls) have entered the gates of MCKK.
 The first The Malay College Magazine was published in 1939.
 The compulsory white uniforms were introduced in 1949, before that, the students wore Malay dress.
 The MCKK samping designed and woven in Terengganu consisting of black, yellow and red (with resultant overlapping colours) was introduced in 1939 to be worn with white Baju Melayu and black songkok was made the optional Malay uniform.
 It was only made compulsory in 1959 by the last British Headmaster, NJ Ryan.

 The Headmaster changed the names of the 3 Houses (Rookies, Heads and Wheelies) to the four names of FMS Rulers in 1905.
 He was the same Headmaster who personally raised the UMNO flag on Federation Day, 01/02/1948, when the MCKK boys assembled to celebrate the demise of the Malayan Union and to sing the "new Malay National Anthem" as described by Hashim Sam Latiff.
-MCKK adopt (& perhaps adapt) that tune to be the MCKK Anthem using the words in the "Ode to the MCKK" penned by teacher-cum-poet/writer/composer Anthony Burgess.
+MCKK adopted (and perhaps adapt) that tune to be the MCKK Anthem using the words in the "Ode to the MCKK" penned by teacher-cum-poet/writer/composer Anthony Burgess.
 His words, turned into lyrics for the anthem, manifests the meaning of Fiat Sapientia Virtus.

 In October 1989, the Queen, Elizabeth II and Prince Philip, Duke of Edinburgh visited the school.